RazerM/crabwalk/README.md

 <!-- blurb-begin -->

-crabwalk is a Python package built on top of the excellent [ignore][] crate:
+crabwalk is a Python package built in Rust on top of the excellent [ignore][] crate:

 > The ignore crate provides a fast recursive directory iterator that respects
 > various filters such as globs, file types and .gitignore files.